 - Texas: No surcharges allowed.

-These five states have other laws around convenience fees and cash discounting:
+Meanwhile, these five states have laws around convenience fees and cash discounting:

 - Georgia: Convenience fees are permissible if the merchant offers sufficient payment method options.